svenalexdev/svenalexdev/README.md

 - Open for **junior developer roles and opportunities**
 - Fully motivated to learn from experienced teams, contribute to real-world projects and grow both **professionally and personally**
 - Working on personal projects to sharpen my skills
-- Exploring TypeScript & modern dev best practices
+- Up next: Exploring TypeScript & modern dev best practices

 ---